User-Centered Design in Custom Enterprise Software

 2. Development

-This is where the technical implementation of a product’s idea and coding begin.
+This is where the technical implementation of a product’s idea and coding begin in a software development company & Magento Web development company.
 At this stage, developers already have all the necessary user requirements for building an MVP, or a prototype of a website or application.
 When the solution’s idea is validated by stakeholders and end-user feedback is gathered, developers launch an MVP into a full-fledged software solution.

 3. Testing